Name and shame

-A "Losers" poster on display at Walkergate station on the Tyne and Wear Metro.
+A "Losers" poster on display at Walkergate metro station on the Tyne and Wear Metro.
 These posters are part of Metro operator's Nexus's "naming and shaming" policy for fare dodgers.
 The poster publishes the names and addresses of those people caught traveling without a ticket in or from the local area.

 To name and shame is to "publicly say that a person, group or business has done something wrong".
 It is a form of public shaming used to rally popular opinion against and, in turn, discourage certain kinds of behavior or enterprises.
 The practice occurs both at the domestic and the international levels, where naming-and-shaming is often used to denounce unfair business practices or human rights violations.

 There is some evidence that naming and shaming can reduce atrocities and make the named and shamed governments improve their human rights records.
 Some scholars, however, question whether naming-and-shaming has the intended effects.